Cisco-Talos/Mussels/README.md

   - A release package would include install files for the recipe and all dependencies.
   - A release package should include license & configuration files/directories for the recipe and each dependency.

 - There should be an option to build just one architecture (eg. "x86", or "cross-...").
-The default should either be "host" or, for Windows, the current system architecture.
 This will be very important for anyone who wants to make recipes that have a cross-compile build architecture.
+  - The default should either be "host" or, for Windows, the current system architecture.

 - Add build `--package` option that copies the items located in directories such as "lib", "bin", "license" files for each of its dependencies to a specified directory, collocating all libraries and binaries in one directory.
   - Recipes should define a list of files in dictionary variable named `distribute` so the `--package` option knows what files to collect.